Papailles/SON-TeensySurround/README.md

 Special thanks to:

 - Romain Michon & Tanguy Risset, for their course and ongoing support throughout the project.
-- The entire educational team, for their assistance and guidance.
+- The entire educational team for their assistance and guidance.